First few overtones probe the event horizon geometry: Basic equations

-where \mbox{$\Delta(r)\equiv (r^2A(1-r_0/r)+a^2)(1-r_0/r)$}, $K(r)\equiv(r^2+a^2)\omega-am$, and $\lambda$ is the separation constant.
-Here for the gravitational perturbations we consider $s=-2$.
+and $\lambda$ is the separation constant.
+Here for the gravitational perturbations we take \mbox{$s=-2$}.
 Then we consider ad hoc deformation of the wave-like equation for gravitational perturbations of Kerr black hole via deformations implemented in $A(x)$ (\ref{ABexp}).
-Requiring the parameter $a_2$ to be large, the effective potential will acquire deformation near the event horizon, but remain almost the same at a distance from the black hole.
-In table~\ref{tabl:grav} one can see that the same high sensitivity of overtones takes place for the near-horizon deformations of the equation for the gravitational perturbations of rotating black holes.